WetenSchaap/pycrofluidics/readme.md

 > I have more than one of the same device.
 Can I still use this code

 Yes.
 You should supply the correct device name when creating the connection (e.g. ``pycrofluidics.OB1elve(deviceName="ASRL3::INSTR")``) instead of relying on the config file.
 It should *just work*™ that way.
-You can also define multiple devices in the config files, like
+You can also define multiple devices in the config files, like this:

 ``` yaml
 ob1_1_name : ASRL3::INSTR